punchagan/childrens-park/docs/plugins.rst

 plugins directory of ``park``'s code, or adding the url to a page with the new source, using the ``,add`` command via chat!

-NOTE: Currently, only bot commands present in the code added via chat are used for extending the bot.
-Other code is ignored!
-This should soon be fixed, though.

 .. _howto-add-cmd:

 Adding new commands